 Who really does come first is what Kleiner calls the Core Group, which can vary by organization and is often hiding in plain sight.
 Ultimately, it will make its presence known and felt on the board, via who makes decisions and, more importantly, “all the people whom decision makers keep in mind.”
 These phantom influencers might include the CEO, funders, founders, family members, emeritus executives, personal mentors, or a default culture that’s implicitly biased against anyone with a different background or point of view.

-The short answer: human nature.
+This, as it turns out, is a feature of human nature, not a bug.
 In his wonderful and occasionally heady book The Ecology of Attention, Yves Citton writes that “we never have the means to pay enough attention” and so we end up paying attention to what preoccupies others.
-We pay attention to what others in the group pay attention to, reacting to and in the context of other people’s priorities, in an endless feedback loop.
+Limited attention leads to groupthink: we pay attention to what others in the group pay attention to, reacting to and in the context of other people’s priorities, in an endless feedback loop.
 Attention, in other words, is “an essentially collective phenomenon: ‘I’ am only attentive to what we pay attention to collectively.”

-In a similar, if geekier, vein he writes:
+In a similar, if geekier, vein Citton writes:

 “The intra-cerebral attention nanoeconomy, modelled in terms of zones, synapses, nerve impulses and neurotransmitters, only makes any sense if it is re-situated within the microeconomy of small groups in which we develop on a daily basis (family, office, business) and the macroeconomy of great media flows which take up and captivate our consciousness.”

 Often, boards and executive teams will bring in a consultant to surface or root out these dysfunctions.
-Unsurprisingly, I believe this is a sound approach.
-Objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” are required to shed light on and expand what the organization can pay attention to.
+This is a good idea: objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” can be very useful to shine a light and expand what the organization can pay attention to.

-Granted, being a consultant who shines a light on the undiscussable is a tricky role.
+Granted, being a consultant who exposes the undiscussable is a tricky role.
 Each current team member wants to keep her or his job, prestige, or in-group status.
-An outsider is threatening.
+Conscious incompetence brings up strong negative emotions.
+Outsiders are threatening.
 Any consultant who comes on too strong runs the risk of being demonized, like the Witch in Into the Woods who sings “I’m not good, I’m not nice, I’m just right” before leaving the tribe in despair.
 You can be right, or you can be in a relationship, as they say.

 When I work with boards, my objective as a consultant is usually to get the team working on the task of aligning corporate and business strategy, rather than serving the interests of the Core Group.
 This work can involve ego confrontation, humility, and tough conversations, and sometimes but not always, it takes time.